hhatch/feasst/README_html.rst

 ===============================================

 * Compile the executables as described below.
-* Find tutorials on the website linked above that are closest to what you would like to accomplish.
+* Find :doc:`tutorial/README` that are closest to what you would like to accomplish.
 * Reproduce the expected result of those tutorials.
-* Use the text interface documentation to better understand and modify the tutorial to accomplish your goals.
+* Use the :doc:`../plugin/text_interface` documentation to better understand and modify the tutorial to accomplish your goals.
-* When you contact us with issues, include the text input file instead of the Python code that generates that text file.
+* When you :doc:`../CONTACT` us with issues, include the text input file instead of the Python code that generates that text file.

 How to install (i.e., compile the executables)
 ===============================================